 Whilst he Irish Ancestry Group of the MLFHS has been resting, the members have continued in their valuable work of transcribing catholic church registers.
-Interest in Irish/Manchester ancestry remains as high as ever amongst our members and visitors, and the provision of talks by Jane Williams, Madeline Best and Carol Wells has continued throughout this period, hosted by Manchester, Bolton and Anglo Scottish sections.
+Interest in Irish/Manchester ancestry remains as high as ever amongst our members and visitors, and the provision of talks by Jill Williams, Madeline Best and Carol Wells has continued throughout this period, hosted by Manchester, Bolton and Anglo Scottish sections.

 As we look forward to a less restrictive post-Covid era, we will contnue to provide talks with Irish themes and we will post details on this page with a link to the section organising the talk and to the Eventbrite booking link.
 Admission to these talks is free of charge to all members of the MLFHS, a small charge is usually payable by non-members.